ProYT303/reijtreitjreijftgreifjikm/readme.md

-## pog
+# READ.
+# I don't give a single fuck if you have been banned because of this.
+Selfbots are against Discord's ToS.

-# REPL.IT Installation.
+## REPL.IT Installation.
 Repl is very recommended in this project.

 # tip : open this on tha shell